30 Hospital Road,

 The new course at Middlemore was soon to see some real action and the first of numerous New Zealand Opens was held here in 1914.
 Charles Redhead completely revised the course in the mid 1920s, directing operations from a tent pitched beside the 3rd green.
 Further course modifications were undertaken by Peter Thomson and Michael Wolveridge in the 1970s and 1980s respectively.

-The course was laid out on gently undulating ground and, although the soil is predominantly clay, the course remains dry and playable thanks to extensive drainage improvements over the years.
-The golf at Auckland is truly excellent, it’s an interesting parkland layout with stands of pine trees separating some fairways.
+The course was laid out on gently undulating ground and, although the soil was predominantly clay, the course remained dry and playable thanks to extensive drainage improvements over the years.
+The golf at Auckland was an interesting parkland layout with stands of pine trees separating some fairways.

 Disappointing dated course which only seems to be here by virtue of its "Royal" status.
 Extremely well presented all the same and with the recent takeover of the Grange real estate and a Jack Nicklaus redesign into a 27 hole course we can expect great things.
 But for now its place in the top 50 needs review.

 An average (and perhaps outdated) layout immaculately presented.
 The club obviously realised this and through amalgamation with the adjacent Grange Golf Club are about to embark on an ambitious 27 hole redevelopment designed by Nicklaus Golf.